gilestrolab/ethoscopy/README.md

 <del> Head to the [tutorial](https://bookstack.lab.gilest.ro/books/ethoscopy) for an in-depth walk through. </del>
 - currently the above tutorial is out of date.
 Use the jupyter notebooks to learn how to use the package
-- I promise to update the tutorial soon to be aligned with the 2.0 version
+- I promise to update the tutorial soon so it is aligned with the 2.0 version

 For more information on the Ethoscope system, click [here](https://www.notion.so/The-ethoscope-60952be38787404095aa99be37c42a27)
     - If using in conjenction with Ethoscope data this software contains functions for loading the Ethoscope data into ethocopy from .db files both locally and in remote ftp servers.